-NANCY CALHOUN MCINTYRE, Postdoctoral Scholar & Clinical Director
+NANCY CALHOUN MCINTYRE, Postdoctoral Scholar & Managing Director

 Nancy McIntyre, PhD, is a credentialed teacher turned researcher who has worked with children of diverse backgrounds and educational needs in preschool through high school settings.
 Her research focuses on children with developmental differences and how they learn and grow in academic settings.
 She earned a PhD from the University of California, Davis in Education, with an emphasis in Learning and Mind Sciences.
 Her research interests include attention development, reading and language comprehension development, educational assessment and intervention for children with autism, and the early detection of (and intervention for) reading disabilities in all children.